Keep Filters Changed, Keep Power Bill Down

 Partnering with FilterChange.coop, Jackson EMC offers a Filter Change Program that helps you keep your filters changed when necessary.
 The service provides new filters delivered to your home, at the best price, plus monthly email reminders so that you never again forget to change your filters.

 It’s as easy as this: Order your filters online from FilterChange.coop.
 You’ll receive email reminders when it’s time to change filters.
-You’ll save up to 15% on heating and cooling costs.

 What a great solution to my perpetual tendency to forget to change the air filter.